 Itch Relief (For Humans)

 - It’s the saliva from the bites that make them so itchy

-- They can transmit tapeworms to your dog
+- They can transmit tapeworms to your canine

 - They don’t fly but jump from one victim to another

-- Each flea can lay dozens of eggs per day
+- Each one can lay dozens of eggs per day

 - They thrive in warm & humid climates